grpappalardo/geopandas-migration-tutorial/README.md

 ```
 ![](images/kazakgraph.jpg)

 And you're done!
-You have learned how to import GeoJSON and csv files, review data, map parts of GEOJSONS, and create graphs showing migration trends .
+You have learned how to import GeoJSON and csv files, review data, plot maps, and create graphs showing migration trends.
 Thank you for your time and please e-mail me at gpappalardo[@]clarku.edu with any feedback or ideas about migration mapping and visualization.

 ## Credits